ascend-io/ascend-community/ottos_expeditions/README.md

       - In the case where the **Build Explorer** panel is not already open, click on **Show Build Panel** in the bottom right.

 ### 5. Congratulations!
 Amazing!
-You've completed Expedition 3 and on the way, made friends with Otto, the ever helpful AI!
+You've completed Expedition 3 and on the way, made friends with Otto, your ever helpful AI assistant!
 Ready for the next adventure?

 ---